ldn-softdev/Rpnn/README.md

 .configure(), generic parameter NRM_MIN: -1
 ```

 `Rpnn` framework has a few default parameters, which normally do not require much of fiddling.
-However, any of those also could be modified usign `-P` option.
+However, any of those also could be modified using `-P` option.
 Say, you want to try another input normalization range, e.g.: `-50, +50`.
 Then either way will do it:
  - `-P NRM_MAX=50 -P NRM_MIN:50` - separator between parameter name and value could be either `:` or `=`,
  - `-P NRM_MAX:50,-50` - if multiple values given, then those applied on the respective parameters in the displayed order starting from the given one (the order
  is the same on the help screen `-h`)

-Anoter example, it's possible to alter all the values in one go, like this:
+Another example, it's possible to alter all the values in one go, like this:
 `rpn -P BLM_RDCE:'15, 1.5, 0.01, 1e+5, 1e-10, 20, -20' ...`
 > note: quotes are used because of the spaces separating parameters (i.e., to dodge shell interpolation)

 Description:
  * `BLM_RDCE` - reduce factor for _best local minimum_ search mode - varies from `1` (exclusively) to to any higher number - the higher number,
  the harder `Rpnn` will try finding the best (deepest) LM (i.e. more attempt will be made).
 The factor is exponential though, so numbers
- above `10` might already severily impact resolutino time (deppends on many other factros too - size of the topology, size of the `LMD_PTRN`, etc)
+ above `10` might already severely impact resolution time (depends on many other factors too - size of the topology, size of the `LMD_PTRN`, etc)
  * `DW_FACTOR` - a momentum factor to increase synapse's _delta weights_ if gradient sign did not change.
 This factor also has an exponential effect
  and setting it to too big values may result that `Rpnn` will be overshooting minimums too frequently.
 Setting it to values lower or too close to `1`
  does not make sense either - slow momentum will result in slower convergence as well make `Rpnn` suffer from